deeplearning4j/deeplearning4j/quickstart.md

 Deeplearning4j is a "pick and choose with everything available" framework.
 That means *everything* is made available for you from the beginning.
 Deeplearning4j has several sub projects for you to build end to end applications.
 Deeplearning4j is not tensorflow or pytorch.
 See [our comparison page](https://deeplearning4j.org/compare-dl4j-torch7-pylearn)

+If you're coming here looking to just deploy models to production, you might like our [model import from keras](http://deeplearning4j.org/keras)

 Deeplearning4j has several submodules.
 This ranges from a visualization UI to distributed training on spark.
 For an overview of these modules, please look at our [examples](https://github.com/deeplearning4j/dl4j-examples)

 To get started on a simple desktop app, you need 2 things.
 An [nd4j backend](http://nd4j.org/backend.html) and deeplearning4j-core.
 For more code, see the [simpler examples submodule](https://github.com/deeplearning4j/dl4j-examples/blob/master/dl4j-examples/pom.xml#L64)